 She said, “You don’t get on with the neighbours, do you?”
 Nope.
 No we do not.
 She said when she walked up our drive there was an energy in their house that she said she didn’t like, and the spirits had told her my family didn’t like them either.

-I was asked to choose between two decks of cards: a regular deck of playing cards, or pictured tarot cards.
+Jo asked me to choose between two decks of cards: a regular deck of playing cards, or pictured tarot cards.
 I went for the picture cards.
 To establish a connection, Jo mentioned a few words and phrases to try and make links to the spirit world.
 Almost straight away she said an older gent from my mum’s side had come through the door and stood next to me.
 I told her that the only male that had passed on mum’s side was my great granddad.

 My Gramps had a lot of things to say to me, mostly that I need to stop doubting myself and be more confident.
 Jo said I’d been indecisive, like I’d been taking off loads and loads of t-shirts repeatedly, which is exactly what I’d done the previous week after not feeling comfortable in anything in my wardrobe.